HKU-BAL/Governome/README.md

 go run main.go -All -Rsid ${Your Target rsID}
 ```

 #### c.
-If you want to generate all proofs and ciphertexts for an appID, you can execute the following command:
+If you want to generate all proofs and ciphertexts for an appID or a segID, you can execute the following command:

 ```
 go run main.go -All -APPID ${Your Target appID}